telexintegrations/telex-price-tracker/README.md

 # Telex Crypto Price Tracker

 ## 📌 Overview
 The **Telex Crypto Price Tracker** is a Telex Interval Integration that automatically posts real-time cryptocurrency price updates to a Telex channel at regular intervals.
-It fetches crypto prices from the **CoinGecko API** and sends updates to a Telex webhook.
+It fetches crypto prices from the **CoinGecko API** and sends updates to a Telex webhook via the channels return_url.

 This integration is useful for **crypto traders, enthusiasts, and communities** who want to stay updated on market movements without manually checking prices.